#122 Overall

 Class Size40

 Competitive applicants typically score within 20 points of the GMAT average (550-590 range) and have a GPA of 3.2 or above.
-However, admissions is comprehensive.
+Admissions reads the full application, not just the numbers.
 A candidate with a 3.2 GPA but exceptional work experience and a compelling story can be admitted over a candidate with a 3.9 GPA and a generic application.

 How to Improve Your Chances